Audit criticizes Houston police unit tied to fatal drug raid

 A group of state lawmakers who had been fighting for months for the audit’s release criticized the report, calling it a “scam” for not detailing the systematic problems within the unit and the police department that ultimately led to the January 2019 drug raid in which Dennis Tuttle, 59, and his wife, Rhogena Nicholas, 58, were killed.

 “This was not a single rogue officer.
 This was not even a single rogue unit.
-This was an entire rouge division.
+This was an entire rogue division.
 This is an entire branch of the Houston police department that just did whatever it felt like doing,” state Rep. Gene Wu said Friday.

 A Houston police spokesman said Chief Art Acevedo and the department were not expected to comment on the audit.